 Scroll To See More Images

-2022 is my main character year.
+2022 has been my main character year.
 There, I said it!
 I’m dressing up every damn day—or at the very least, putting on a great pair of boots.
-We all know footwear can elevate even the simplest of outfits, which is why I have my eye on the top 2022 boot trends.
+We all know footwear can elevate even the simplest of outfits, which is why I have been obsessed with studying all of the 2022 boot trends and figuring out what will outlast the trend cycle and look chic for years to come.
 And luckily, there’s quite a bit to choose from!

 First up on the list is a trend for my girls who love a heeled moment but haven’t worn actual heels since pre-pandemic.
 Skinny-heeled boots are very much in, but it’s up to you whether you choose to go with sky-high stilettos or sweet, skinny kitten heels.
 My personal faves?
 A slight stiletto with a flared-out base.